-"M. Clemenceau said that if France had the right in the event of a great war to raise troops in African territories under her control, he would ask for nothing more.
+"M. Clemenceau said that if France had the right in the event of a great war to raise troops in African territories under her control, he would ack for nothing more would ask for nothing more.

 Mr. Lloyd George replied that France would have exactly the same rights she had previously enjoyed.
 The resolution proposed by him was only intended to prevent a mandatory from drilling all the natives and from raising great armies.